Tihitna-22/BuildIt/README.md

 ## Future

-Beyond this initial MVP which was built in 2 weeks, I would like to continue to add many more features to BuildIt website.
-In particular, I would like to include an automated deployment feature to it, where the user can deploy the website  he/she created by just clicking on it.
+Beyond this initial MVP which was built in 2 weeks, we would like to continue to add many more features to BuildIt website.
+In particular, we would like to include an automated deployment feature to it, where the user can deploy the website  he/she created by just clicking on it.
 In addition we are considering to add a payment integration system to the website.

 If you have any feedback (ex: feature ideas) or would like to contribute to this project, please feel free to contact us.